 These programs are different from the annual large-scale effort in the region to characterize catch—both kept and discarded—across fleets and fisheries.
 Industry-funded monitoring is focused on specific fisheries.
 It is intended to assess the amount and type of catch, and to reduce uncertainty around catch estimates.
 While future programs may be developed, the Atlantic herring program was the first to be implemented.

 The New England Fishery Management Council established a 50 percent monitoring coverage target for at-sea monitoring aboard vessels with Category A or B herring permits using midwater trawl, bottom trawl, or purse seine gear on declared herring trips.
 The purpose of this monitoring is to more accurately estimate catch, and to track catch against haddock and river herring/shad catch caps.

 Electronic monitoring uses video technology to record bycatch and verify catch.
 Electronic monitoring data supplements observer data.

-Beginning May 1, 2021, New England groundfish sector fishermen may choose electronic monitoring over human at-sea monitors if it is part of their sector’s approved operations plan.
+New England groundfish sector fishermen may choose electronic monitoring over human at-sea monitors if it is part of their sector’s approved operations plan.
 This fact sheet (PDF,2 pg) describes the two types of electronic monitoring under development in the region.

 Fisheries Monitoring Operations Branch